arthuRHD/ML_ImageRecognizer/README.md

 ![Python application](https://github.com/arthuRHD/projet-ata/workflows/Python%20application/badge.svg)

-A Django application that classify sended pictures with TensorFlow and store them with MangoDB The frontend is made with a sexy design, UX/UI 2020 friendly
+A Django application that classify sended pictures with TensorFlow and store them with MongoDB The frontend is made with a sexy design, UX/UI 2020 friendly

 ## Classnames